Socram94/cleanConsole/README.md

 ## Information

-If you favorite language isn't currently supported you can submit a pull request to add it to the list !
+If you favorite language isn't currently supported, you can submit a pull request to add it to the list !